Equivariant Chevalley, Giambelli, and Monk Formulae for the Peterson Variety: Introduction

 are polynomials with non-negative coefficients in the set $\alpha\in \Delta$ for all $u,v,w\in W$.

 This paper is concerned with a class of subvarieties of $G/B$ called {\em Hessenberg varieties}, with a particular focus on the {\em Peterson variety}, a regular nilpotent Hessenberg variety.
 Hessenberg varieties were first introduced by De Mari \cite{MR2636295} as part of the study of certain matrix decomposition algorithms.
 They were generalized outside type A by De Mari, Procesi, and Shayman \cite{MR1043857}, who further identified the permutahedral variety, a toric variety studied by Klyachko \cite{klyachko85,klyachko95}, as a particular Hessenberg variety.
-The Peterson variety is a flat degeneration of the permutahedral variety.
+The Peterson variety is a flat degeneration of the permutahedral variety \cite{abe.fujita.zeng, MR2609167}.
 Peterson \cite{peterson:notes} and Kostant \cite{kostant:flag} showed that the coordinate ring of a particular open affine subvariety of the Peterson variety is isomorphic to the quantum cohomology ring of the flag variety; see also \cite{rietsch:totally}.

 The Peterson variety admits a natural $\IC^*$ action.
 In \cite{gms:peterson}, Goldin, Mihalcea, and Singh show that $\IC^*$-equivariant Peterson Schubert calculus also satisfies Graham positivity; see \cref{eq:pstruct} below.
 The equivariant cohomology of Peterson varieties in all Lie types is described in \cite{harada.horiguchi.masuda:Peterson}, using generators and relations.
 Drellich \cite{drellich:monk} found a Giambelli formula for certain Coxeter elements (see \cref{intro:Giambelli}) using a type-by-type analysis.
 Horiguchi \cite{horiguchi2021mixed} obtained a Monk rule for ordinary cohomology using similar methods.
 In type A, an equivariant Monk rule was developed by Harada and Tymoczko \cite{harada.tymoczko:Monk}.
-Goldin and Gorbutt \cite{goldin.gorbutt:PetSchubCalc} subsequently found positive combinatorial formulae for all equivariant structure constants for the Peterson variety in type A.
+Goldin and Gorbutt \cite{goldin.gorbutt:PetSchubCalc} subsequently found positive combinatorial formulae for all equivariant structure constants for the Peterson variety in type A. In parallel, Abe, Horiguchi, Kuwata and Zheng provided a different formula for the nonequivariant structure constants \cite{AbHoKuZe}.

 In this paper, we prove an equivariant Giambelli formula for all Coxeter elements, in any Lie type, using type-independent methods.
 We also prove an equivariant Monk rule (\cref{intro:thm:monk}) and a dual equivariant Chevalley formula (\cref{intro:thm:chevalley}), both of which use a pairing of equivariant cohomology and homology for the Peterson variety (see \cref{intro:thm:mult}).